Historical data until 2019 for all sectors apart from LULUCF are taken from the PRIMAP-hist dataset (Gütschow et al., 2021).

 NDC and other targets

 In the absence of a clear split between LULUCF and non-LULUCF emissions, the CAT estimates the NDC for Brazil on emissions excl.
-LULUCF as follows: We calculate the 37% and 43% reduction below 2005 levels suggested in the NDC (including LULUCF) and subtract from these levels the most recently projected LULUCF values (Ministério da Ciência Tecnologia Inovações e Comunicações Brasil, 2017) from these levels, after a harmonisation with historical data, in order to estimate the emissions reduction target excluding LULUCF.
+LULUCF as follows: We calculate the 43 and 50% reduction below 2005 levels suggested in the NDC (including LULUCF) and subtract from these levels the most recently projected LULUCF values (Ministério da Ciência Tecnologia Inovações e Comunicações Brasil, 2017) from these levels to estimate the emissions reduction target excluding LULUCF.
 Given that the target emissions levels provided in the NDC use Global Warming Potentials (GWP) consistent with the IPCC fifth assessment report (AR5) we convert those target levels to GWP AR4 by applying the reduction rates to historical 2005 emissions levels in GWP from AR4.

 Current policy projections

-The current trend projections are based on the World Energy Outlook 2019 Current Policy scenario projections for CO2 only (IEA, 2019).
-In addition, we estimate the impact of the new annual national emissions intensity targets of the RenovaBio policy.
-For this we estimate the underlying emissions intensity in the WEO projections and apply the percentage reduction included in the Resolution Nr 5 of June 2018.
-Given that targets are only defined until 2028 and imply an increasing yearly reduction, we assume for 2029 and 2030 the same yearly improvement rate defined by the law between the 2019-2028.
-We then deduct the avoided emissions resulting from the improved emissions intensity from the WEO projections.
+The current trend projections for energy are based on the World Energy Outlook (WEO) Stated Policies scenario projections for CO2 2021 (IEA, 2021).
+In addition, we estimate the impact of the new annual national emissions intensity targets of the RenovaBio policy, which gives us the more ambitious end of our current policy projection range.
+For this, we estimate the underlying emissions intensity in the WEO projections and included the avoided emissions resulting from the Resolution No. 5 of June 2018 and subsequence updates.

 The CAT uses Global Warming Potential (GWP) values from the IPCC's Fourth Assessment Report (AR4) for all its figures and time series.